tomepel/RepData_PeerAssessment1/PA1_template.md

 ----------------------------------------

-We use the very handy tapply function, the index being the date, we store the result in a variable `sumstep` for future analysis.
-Note that we exclude the days where there are only NA values from our analysis
+We use the very handy tapply function, the index being the date, we store the result in a variable `sumstep` for future analysis.**Note that we exclude the days where there are only NA values from our analysis.
+Consequently, these days (there are 8 of them) don't appear in sumstep**

     sumstep<-tapply(activity$steps, activity$date,  FUN =sum)[
         !is.na(tapply(activity$steps, activity$date,  FUN =sum))]